Ph.D. in Theatre

 9. Final Copy: The final copy must meet strict Graduate College requirements and style must be thoroughly consistent with one of the major style manuals (e.g., most recent edition of the MLA Handbook or Chicago Style Sheet).
 The manuscript is expected to adhere to these guidelines as well as those of the Graduate College.
 The Graduate College requires electronic submission of theses and dissertations.
 Deadlines for deposit of approved, error-free, electronic copy of the dissertation may be located in the “Important Dates and Deadlines” link on the Graduate College Web Page.

-Upon approval of the final manuscript, the signed ETD Submission/Approval Form is to be taken to the Department of Theatre and Film Administrative Secretary who will make a copy of the form and send it on to the Graduate College.
-At that time the student is to bring two single-sided, error-free final copies of the dissertation to the Department Secretary.
+Upon approval of the final manuscript, the signed ETD Submission/Approval Form is to be taken to the Department of Theatre and Film Administrative Secretary, who will make a copy of the form and send it on to the Graduate College.
+At that time the student is to bring two single-sided, error-free final copies of the dissertation to the Department Secretary for binding: one copy goes to the Department and one goes to the disseratation advisor.
+If the student wishes to have his or her own bound copy, they must pay that cost.

 A. Graduate College requirements mandate that the degree be completed within eight years from the time the student first registered for doctoral work at BGSU.
 Course work older than eight years becomes invalidated, and the student must revalidate his/her work, take additional work, or be dropped from the program.